ludiiskandar/employee_hire/README.md

 ---
 ### Project Overview

-This data analysis project aims to provide insights into the covid 19 in Indonesia over the past year.
-By analyzing various aspects of the data, I seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project aims to provide insights into the employees hired over the past year.
+By analyzing various aspects of the data, I seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the hiring employees
 ![Employee Hires](https://github.com/user-attachments/assets/b27df8ce-7b7c-44be-94ee-9a3b5a35fb3e)
 [Employee Hires.pdf](https://github.com/user-attachments/files/18279095/Employee.Hires.pdf)